frnsys/grotto/readme.md

 - To generate markdown-formatted footnotes, click on the `Footnotes` link.
 - To generate an "outline" (tagged texts/images grouped by tag), click on the `Outline` link.
+- Highlights are assumed to be unique on an article id and highlighted text or image source basis.
+So if you tag the text "the cat in the hat" in article `abc123` and "the cat in the hat" occurs elsewhere in that article, both instances are treated as identical.